RFD (magazine): Political shifts and queer experience

 Articles in RFD interact with the political climate of the time.
 RFD advocated for rusticity in order to highlight gay men of different socioeconomic classes to change narratives surrounding normative ideologies and U.S.-based capitalism.
 RFD itself was known to often be under financial stress.
 RFDs representation of counterculture allowed for gay men to consider rustic living outside of the normative gay male culture.

 Brothers Behind Bars

 "Brothers Behind Bars" was a section of the magazine facilitating pen pals with men imprisoned for being homosexual.
 The editors sought to remind readers of their vulnerability to arrest, particularly highlighting this risk to its rural readership: "anti-gay laws are most often enforced in small towns and rural areas, away from the group power of organized gayness."
 RFD framed these inmate interactions as a platform where they could bring "victims of this injustice" and "potential victims" together in order to fight against this specific form of oppression against homosexual men.
-Editors discontinued Brothers Behind Bars in 1987.
+Editors discontinued Brothers Behind Bars in 1987, then reintroduced the section in the Summer issue of 1990.